FAQUmbrella Festival 2022

 What does my registration get me?

-Over 30 000 copies of the free printed program with your event listing will be distributed across South Australia and as an insert inside the NSW, QLD and WA Scenestr editions.
-Additionally, your event will be listed in the online program on our website, which will go live on July 22nd 2020.
+A limited run of the free printed program with your event listing will be distributed across South Australia.
+Additionally, your event will be listed in the online program on our website, which will go live on 19th May 2022.
 Umbrella Festival will be supported with a huge marketing campaign led by Music SA.
 On top of the printed guide, key marketing initiatives include venue packages, city dressing and a far-reaching general publicity campaign with digital promotion across various Social Media and other digital channels.
 General promotion of the festival will also occur through TV, Radio, Online and Print Media.

 My question is not answered here, how can I get in touch?